Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 An IDR plan ensures that your student loan payments don’t take up too much of your income.
 There are multiple IDR plans available, and payments range from 10% to 20% of discretionary income.

-An IDR plan can also lead to forgiveness of a portion of your student loan.
-Once you've made qualifying payments towards an IDR plan for 20 or 25 years (depending on the specifics of your loan and IDR plan), any remaining loan balance may be forgiven.
+An IDR plan could lead to forgiveness of a portion of your student loan.
+Once you've made qualifying payments toward an IDR plan for 20 or 25 years (depending on the specifics of your loan and IDR plan), any remaining loan balance may be forgiven.

 Student Loan Forgiveness Programs by Occupation